30 Super Effective Positive Affirmations You Can Use Every Day

-It may be cheesy, but it works.
-Of course, no one wants to stand in front of the mirror and say things like, “I am the dominator” or “Go get ’em, Tiger.”
-But a bulk of recent research suggests that such cheesy affirmations can tangibly slash stress, depression, and anxiety.
-What’s more, as a study in the Journal of American College Health revealed, uttering affirmations can even tackle the greatest mental health beast of them all: low self-esteem.
-(Not so cheesy after all, eh?)
+Sure, we all feel silly standing in front of the mirror, saying things like "I am the dominator" or "Go get 'em, tiger."
+But a bulk of recent research suggests that affirmations can actually slash stress, depression, and anxiety.
+A 2001 landmark study in the Journal of American College Health, for example, revealed that uttering affirmations can help boost low self-esteem.